|

 While hunting through some code I came across the arrow operator, what exactly does it do?
 I thought Java did not have an arrow operator. return (Collection<Car>) CollectionUtils.select(list...

-Java Versions and Compatibility - Stack Overflow
+double colon) operator in Java 8 - Stack Overflow

 |